jamstack-cms/jamstack-cms/README.md

 ?
 Enter the name of the group to which users will be added.
 Admin

 $ npm run jamstack-push

+?
+Do you want to update code for your updated GraphQL API?
+No
 ```

 5. Run the project